ejwmoreau/desktop/notes.md

 * Removing the `xf86-video-intel` package, as it's know to cause some freezes
   * https://github.com/awesomeWM/awesome/issues/3241
   * It has stopped the freezes, which is awesome!
 There's some minor annoyances, but it's pretty decent so far
-  * Result: Probably keep for now
+  * Result: Probably keep it removed for now, but try with it on again when using i3

 Reducing battery usage during sleep